wp-plugins/tpg-redirect/readme.txt

 Donate link: http://www.tpginc.net/wordpress-plugins/donate/
 Tags: redirect, login required
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.8
-Stable tag: 1.00.00
+Stable tag: 1.00.01

 if not logged in, redirects to site

 == Description ==

 When this plugin is active and the option enabled, it checks for a logged in user.
-If the visitor is not logged in, then the user is redirected to another site.
+If the visitor is not logged in, then the user is redirected to another site as defined in the redirect path option.
 If logged in, site acts as normal.

-Sites with this plugin active must access with sitename.xxx/wp-admin
+Sites with this plugin active must access with sitename/wp-admin

 == Usage ==